piwvh/php-eureka/README.md

 $client->start();
 ```

-With this method, first your service gets registered with Eureka using the
+Using this method, first your service gets registered with Eureka using the
 configuration you have provided.
-After that, a heartbeat will be sent to the Eureka periodically based
+Then, a heartbeat will be sent to the Eureka periodically, based
 on `heartbeatInterval` configuration value.
 This interval time can be changed just like any other
 configuration item:
 ```php
 $client->getConfig()->setHeartbeatInterval(60); // 60 seconds
 ```
-It's obvious that this method should be used in CLI.
+It's apparent that this method should be used in CLI.
 - **Service Discovery**: fetch an instance of a service from Eureka:
 ```php
 $instance = $client->fetchInstance("the-service");